"Those most conscious of another world have made the most effective Christians in this one."

 His writing credits include publication in magazines, newspapers, textbooks, and literary journals.
 He's recognized as an outstanding editor, writer, and contributor.
 Abeka, one of the largest publishers of Christian school resources in the world, published Mark's novel Trapped in a Hot Air Balloon in June 2021.

 Mark remains passionate about using his writing, editing, and publishing skills for the glory of God.
-He encourages his Professional Writing students to courageously engage and impact their communities—and even people across the world—through the power of writing.
+He encourages his Professional Writing students to courageously engage and influence their communities—and even people across the world—through the power of writing.

 American Christian Fiction Writers